huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-art-of-quitting.md

 > _“When people quit on time, it will usually feel like they are quitting too early, because it will be long before they experience the choice as a close call.” ― Annie Duke, [Quit: The Power of Knowing When to Walk Away](https://www.goodreads.com/work/quotes/94759454)_

 > _“Making a plan for when to quit should be done long before you are facing the quitting decision.
-It recognizes, as Daniel Kahneman has pointed out, that the worst time to make a decision is when you’re “in it.” ― Annie Duke, Quit: The Power of Knowing When to Walk Away_
+It recognizes, as Daniel Kahneman has pointed out, that the worst time to make a decision is when you’re ‘in it.’” ― Annie Duke, Quit: The Power of Knowing When to Walk Away_

 > _“Contrary to popular belief, winners quit a lot.
 That’s how they win.” ― Annie Duke, [Quit: The Power of Knowing When to Walk Away](https://www.goodreads.com/work/quotes/94759454)_